hth313/OS4/doc/secondary.rst

 If a secondary function in program belongs to a module that is not plugged in, it is shown as an XROM (the prefix XROM) followed by the text literal.
-This is because in a program, the tables in the module are needed to decode the real function number.When bound to a key, the actual full secondary index number is stored in the assignment, so it will be displayed as ``XXROM`` if the module is removed.
+This is because in a program, the tables in the module are needed to decode the real function number.
+When assigned to a key, the actual full secondary index number is stored in the assignment, so it can be displayed as ``XXROM`` when the key is kept pressed, also when the module is removed.

 .. note::
    A secondary function bound to a key that belongs to a module that is not plugged in cannot be entered in a program.
-This is because the use of a XROM prefix function requires the secondary FAT tables to determine which XROM acts as prefix and to properly calculate its secondary (adjusted) index.
+This is because the use of a XROM prefix function requires the secondary FAT tables to determine which XROM acts as prefix and to properly calculate its index in that table.

 Defining
 ========